Eating Well In A Processed Food World

 • Read the label.
 If you don’t know what something is, your body probably doesn’t either.

-• Don’t fall for “natural” or “healthy” marketing — they’re mostly lies.
+• Don’t fall for “natural” or “healthy” marketing, they’re mostly lies.

 My Journey with Nutrition:

-I used to be a fad diet queen.
-You know the type: the one who tries every juice cleanse and fat-free diet out there, hoping to achieve the perfect body.
-But, as you can imagine, nothing worked for me in the long run.
-I was constantly battling cravings, feeling deprived, and ultimately winding up right back where I started, if not worse.
+You know the type: the one who tries every juice cleanse and fat-free diet out there.
+As you can imagine, nothing worked well for me in the long run.

-And, let’s be real, we all have our guilty pleasures.
+We all have our guilty pleasures.
 Mine?
 French fries or a good ol' donut.
 Life is too short to deprive yourself of the things you love.
 So, go ahead and have that fried chicken or milkshake.
 Just make sure to balance it with nourishing foods that make your body feel good.

 Final Thoughts (and a little tough love)

 We all deserve to know what’s in our food, how it’s made, and what it’s doing to our bodies.
-That’s not asking for too much — that’s basic.
+That’s not asking for too much; that’s basic.
+So no, this post isn’t about fear, it’s about facts, and if you’re sick of being tricked, misled, and gaslit by food companies, you’re not crazy, you’re paying attention.

 Save or Share This With Someone Who: